mcodemax/Frontend_QnA/Network-Questions.md

 ----------
 ## What are HTTP methods?
 List all HTTP methods that you know, and explain them.

 HTTP methods are used to communicate with a server.
-There are five HTTP methods:
+Some useful HTTP methods to know are:
 1. GET - used to retrieve resources from a server.
 2. POST - used to send data to a server.
 3. PUT - used to replace a resource on the server.